Dave2ooo/oebb-link-creator/README.md

 ## Search Train Stations
 ![image](https://github.com/Dave2ooo/oebb-link-creator/assets/71500391/1ee9cee8-cd25-469c-9e2c-f171049fea69)

 This method uses a dataset of all Austrian train stations.
-If you cannot find your desired station use the other search meghods.
+If you cannot find your desired station use the other search methods.

 ## Search all Stations
 ![image](https://github.com/Dave2ooo/oebb-link-creator/assets/71500391/46aa051a-f5c2-4206-b17a-3e8346106065)

 This method uses [Scotty](https://fahrplan.oebb.at/bin/stboard.exe/en?protocol=https:&) in the background.
 Unfortunately, Scotty does not allow Cross-origin resource sharing ([CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).
-To use this method, CORS must be disabled.
+So, to use this method, CORS must be disabled.
 In Chrome this [**CORS Unblock**](https://chromewebstore.google.com/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino) extension works great.